fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/download/idv.md

 ## POST

-Returns a link to a zipped file containing IDV data
+Creates a new download job for the requested award and returns a link to a zipped file containing IDV data

 + Request (application/json)
     + Attributes